Stuycs-K/project03-final-10-jobind/README.md

 ### Soliloquy Studios

 David Jobin (Lead designer, Executive programming lead, Chief executive, Treasurer)

 ### Project Description:

-This is a light-weight, singleplayer, nation-based strategy game, with minimal economic and military mechanics, and simple win conditions.
+Light-weight, text-based, multipler, nation-based strategy game, economic, diplomatic, and military functionalities.
-The player runs a country, hell-bent on being better than the others.
-Luckily, the non-player nations are controlled through chance, so with careful thought and knowledge of mechanics, the player can consistantly win.
+The players run countries, hell-bent on being better than the others.
+Luckily, the non-player nations are controlled through chance, so with careful thought and knowledge of mechanics, winning is feasible.
-*It's text-based and turn-based.

 ### Instructions: